microsoft/fast/packages/web-components/fast-foundation/docs/integrations/aurelia.md

 au new fast-aurelia
 ```

 Follow the prompts, answering each question in turn.
-It is recommended that you select the "Default TypeScript App" when prompted, unless you have previous experience with the CLI.
+It is recommended that you select the "Default TypeScript App" when prompted unless you have previous experience with the CLI.
 Be sure to choose to install dependencies when asked.

 When the CLI completes, you should have a basic runnable Aurelia 1 application.